Tirrenia (company)

-Tirrenia di Navigazione or Tirrenia of Navigations, was an Italian state-owned shipping company.
+Tirrenia di Navigazione was an Italian state-owned shipping company.

 History

 It was established in 1936 as part of a program of reorganization and rationalization of Italian state-subsidized maritime services, with capital majority subscribed by the state-owned Finmare.
 The company, which merged the fleets of the liquidated Tirrenia Flotte Riunite Florio - CITRA, Società Adria di Navigazione, and Società Sarda di Navigazione (a total of 53 ships), was assigned cargo and passenger connections in the Tyrrhenian Sea, the western Mediterranean and to Northern Europe.

 The almost destruction of the fleet during World War II forced a difficult job of restoring the connections, especially to the Italian islands, which also saw the recovery of several boats sunk during the conflict.
 In the 1960s and 1970s, following the mass deployment of motorized vehicles, the fleet was substantially renewed by eliminating scheduled cargo and passenger ships in favor of ro-ro ships.

 Following the privatization of Lloyd Triestino and Italia di Navigazione in 1998 and the merger of Adriatica di Navigazione into Tirrenia itself in 2004, it remained the last state-owned Finmare company.
 On 19 July 2012, following a troubled privatization process that began in 2008, it was acquired by Compagnia Italiana di Navigazione.